 - What’s not on the label – working out the unsaturated fat content?
 Add the total amount of saturated fat and trans-fat and subtract this amount from the total fat listed.
 Mono and Polyunsaturated fats can help lower cholesterol levels so choose these more often.

-- Use this information to try increase your intake of: Fibre (especially wholegrain), Mono & Polyunsaturated fats (Omega 3 & 6), essential vitamins and minerals such as; Vitamin A, Vitamin C, Vitamin D, Iron, Calcium and decrease your intake of Saturated and Trans Fats, added sugar and salt.
+- Use this information to try to increase your intake of Fibre (especially wholegrain), Mono & Polyunsaturated fats (Omega 3 & 6), essential vitamins and minerals such as; Vitamin A, Vitamin C, Vitamin D, Iron, Calcium, and decrease your intake of Saturated and Trans Fats, added sugar and salt.

 I must admit, I found this very interesting, and plan to make an effort to investigate what really goes into what we eat!